 Science-based evidence has found that a low FODMAP diet can help with the symptoms of IBS.
 The great news is that following a low FODMAP diet isn’t a lifetime change.
 It is about monitoring your tolerance to FODMAP-rich foods and finding a diet that suits you and your symptoms.
 Once you’re diagnosed with IBS, for optimal results, a dietitian can help you through a 3-step plan.

 FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
-These are carbohydrates that ferment in our gut and can lead to the symptoms of IBS in people that are hypersensitive.
+These are carbohydrates that ferment in our gut and can lead to the symptoms of IBS in hypersensitive people.

 The low FODMAP diet aims to reduce foods containing these carbohydrates for 2-6 weeks, before systematically re-introducing them to identify specific trigger foods.
 Following the low FODMAP diet for 2-6 weeks is usually long enough to see an improvement in symptoms, and it is recommended that the diet is only followed for this limited time due to the restrictive nature of the diet and risk for nutrient deficiencies longer-term.

-A visit to a Dietitian is recommended before embarking on a low FODMAP diet.
-Our Dietitian at Brisbane Livewell Clinic will assess your symptoms, diet and lifestyle to identify areas that may be affecting your symptoms (e.g. caffeine, alcohol, fibre, eating patterns) and advise working on these first.
-If a low FODMAP diet is then recommended, our Dietitian will ensure that you have the knowledge and tools needed to make your low FODMAP diet a success and that your diet remains balanced.
+A visit to a Nutritionist is recommended before embarking on a low FODMAP diet.
+Our Nutritionist at Brisbane Livewell Clinic will assess your symptoms, diet and lifestyle to identify areas that may be affecting your symptoms (e.g. caffeine, alcohol, fibre, eating patterns) and advise working on these first.
+If a low FODMAP diet is then recommended, our Dietitian will ensure that you have the knowledge and tools needed to make your low FODMAP diet success and that your diet remains balanced.